Jositett/microfi-banking-saas/MVP-REQUIREMENTS.md

 The MicroFi Banking SaaS MVP is feature-complete with a comprehensive set of banking and financial management tools.
 The platform is built with modern technologies, follows security best practices, and provides an excellent user experience across all devices.
 The modular architecture allows for easy scaling and feature additions in future phases.

-**Next Steps:**
+**Current Status:**
-1. Backend implementation with Cloudflare Workers
+1. ✅ Backend implementation with Cloudflare Workers - COMPLETED
-2. Database setup and migration scripts
+2. ✅ Database setup and migration scripts - COMPLETED
-3. API endpoint development
+3. ✅ API endpoint development - COMPLETED
-4. Security testing and compliance review
+4. 🔄 Security testing and compliance review - IN PROGRESS
-5. Performance optimization
+5. 🔄 Performance optimization - IN PROGRESS
-6. User acceptance testing
+6. 📋 User acceptance testing - PLANNED
-7. Production deployment
+7. 📋 Production deployment - PLANNED

 ---